-The archaeological site of Aptera, which was the most powerful city of western Crete during Minoan times, is located 15 kms from the city of Chania, Crete, just south of Souda Bay, on a hill above the national road which connects Chania and the city of Rethymnon.
+The archaeological site of Aptera, which was the most powerful city of western Crete during Minoan times, is located 15 km from the city of Chania, Crete, just south of Souda Bay, on a hill above the national road which connects Chania with the city of Rethymnon.

 Although the earliest mention of the Aptera is found as a-pa-ta-wa on the Linear script B tablets of Knossos, which dated to the 14th-13th century BC, the currently rich findings of the excavations indicate that the hill was inhabited the 8th century BC until the 7th century AD, when abandoned due to a strong earthquake and because of the attacks by the Saracen Arab pirates.

 Learn the history of the most important and the most commercial ancient city- state of western Crete, as mentioned in the historical scrapbook issued by the 25th Ephorate of Prehistory and Classical Antiquities.

 At the archaeological site, you will be able to

 admire findings of all periods of inhabitation of this City-State,

 everything that could not be transferred to the Archaeological

 1 Tombs of the 8th, 7th, 4th, 3rd century BC and chiseled chamber